Equidad en salud

 Drug discount cards can make a huge difference in lowering your prescription costs.
 With so many options out there, here are a few points to consider before you get to the register.

-- They don’t always save money.
-Prescriptions usually cost less with insurance.
-If you use a discount card once, your pharmacy may keep it on your file.
-They may then apply it (instead of your insurance) when you fill a prescription.
-Ask about the lower price before you pay.
+• They don’t always save money.
+Most medications cost less with insurance.
+When you use a discount card for one prescription, your pharmacy may keep it on file and use it (instead of your insurance) when you fill a different prescription.
+Always ask which price is lower before you pay.

-- They’re not subject to HIPAA.
-You won’t share your social security number or financial information.
+• They’re not subject to HIPAA.
+You don’t have to share your social security number or financial information to get these cards.
 But discount companies are not subject to HIPAA privacy standards.
 So they may share or sell your personal prescription information to third-party companies.

 The best drug discount cards